yashsainani/bookstore-api/README.md

 - Only the user who added a book can update or delete it.

 ### 📚 Book Management (Protected Routes)
 - `GET /books`: List all books.
-You can also give page and limit to get list in pagination format.
+You can also give page and limit as query parameters to get list in pagination format.
 - `GET /books/:id`: Get book by ID.
 - `POST /books`: Add a new book (auto-generates UUID).
 - `PUT /books/:id`: Update a book (only if created by the same user).